Isokelekel: Background

-There is great variation among sources for the exact events before and during the invasion on Pohnpei; there at least 13 differing accounts of the war published.
+There is great variation among sources for the exact events before and during the invasion of Pohnpei; there are at least 13 differing accounts of the war published.
 In most versions of the Isokelekel legend, the Saudeleur rule had become oppressive under its abusive centralized social system, and its lords had offended the Thunder God Nan Sapwe, sealing the fate of the dynasty.
 Pohnpeian culture is heavily autonomous and decentralized, and quibbling directly and publicly over variations is considered bad form.
 The differences among the many accounts are further attributed to a wide range of cultural phenomena, from kava social groups to clan affiliation.
 Accordingly, any preferred version is generally the product of a measure of self-interest and autonomy.

 Modern chiefs of Pohnpei trace their lineage to Isokelekel, and according to this legend, modern Pohnpeians are descendants of Isokelekel's invasion party.

 Origins

-According to most versions of Isokelekel's legendary birth, his father is the Thunder God Nan Sapwe.
-Nan Sapwe had committed adultery with the wife of the Saudeleur lord.
-In anger, the Saudeleur lord set out to capture Nan Sapwe.
-Some versions include that the ruler had also incensed other gods of the Pohnpeian pantheon and insulted a high priest who prophesied the Saudeleur downfall.
+According to most versions of Isokelekel's legendary birth, his father is the Thunder God Nansapwe.
+Nansapwe had committed adultery with the wife of the Saudeleur lord.
+In anger, the Saudeleur lord set out to capture Nansapwe.
+Some versions include that the ruler had also incensed other gods of the Pohnpeian pantheon and insulted a high priest who prophesied the Saudeleur's downfall.
 These offenses, as well as the oppressive land ownership and tribute system of the Saudeleur, drew the ire of gods, humans, and animals alike.

-Nan Sapwe, offended by the Saudeleur lord, left Pohnpei for Kosrae.
+Nansapwe, offended by the Saudeleur, left Pohnpei for an island in "downwind Katau" (east of Pohnpei).
 Certain versions indicate the Thunder God fled to the sky world of East Katau.
 Having fled, he impregnated a barren human of his own Dipwenpahnmei (Under-the-breadfruit-tree) clan named Lipahnmei by feeding her a lime.
 This incestuous union produced the semi-divine Isokelekel, who in the womb knew his destiny of vengeance.

 Several extremely variant versions omit Isokelekel's divine paternity altogether, focusing on a lapse of cultural norms on the part of the Saudeleur in failing to provide food to Isokelekel when he arrives.
 In these versions, he is sometimes even accorded native Pohnpeian origins, and avenges the death of his brother, as opposed to the shame of his godly father.
-In other versions, Isokelekel is the product of a youth deified by the Thunder God and a Dipwenpahnmei human, or a pair of brothers avenging the murder of their father by the Saudeleur.
+In other versions, Isokelekel is the product of a youth deified by the Thunder God and a Dipwenpahnmei human or a pair of brothers avenging the murder of their father by the Saudeleur.